JDAI-CV/PGPT/README.md

 ### Citation
 If you use this code for your research, please consider citing:

-@InProceedings{TMM2020-PGPT,
+@InProceedings{TMM2020-PGPT,/
-title = {Pose-Guided Tracking-by-Detection: Robust Multi-Person Pose Tracking}, author = {Q. Bao, W. Liu, Y. Cheng, B. Zhou and T. Mei}, booktitle = { IEEE Transactions on Multimedia}, year = {2020}
+title = {Pose-Guided Tracking-by-Detection: Robust Multi-Person Pose Tracking},/ author = {Q. Bao, W. Liu, Y. Cheng, B. Zhou and T. Mei},/ booktitle = { IEEE Transactions on Multimedia},/ year = {2020}
 }